liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/instance-settings/02-integrating-existing-users-into-liferay.markdown

 users authenticated from Shibboleth that do not exist in Liferay will be imported into Liferay from LDAP.
 LDAP must already be enabled for this to work.
 The path you enter into the *Logout URL* field sets the logout URL for Shibboleth.
-The link is triggered when the user logs out of the portal.
+The link is triggered when the user logs out of Liferay.
 If the logout URL is incorrect or is not set, the user will not be logged out of Shibboleth.
 The *User Header* is the attribute name of the user header that is passed in from the Shibboleth service provider.
-It should contain either the screen name or the email address of the user, which will be used to authenticate the user into the portal.
+It should contain either the screen name or the email address of the user, which will be used to authenticate the user into Liferay.

 It's possible to configure the above four Shibboleth options via portal properties instead of via the Control Panel.
 To configure the Shibboleth plugin